Sashayang000/azure-docs/articles/cost-management-billing/manage/cancel-azure-subscription.md

 After your pay your final bill, keep the following points in mind.

-- Azure doesn’t immediately delete your data.
+- Azure doesn’t immediately  your data.
 Data is preserved temporarily in case you decide to reactivate your subscription later.
 Azure doesn't charge you for data that is temporarily kept.
 - Azure doesn't immediately delete the subscription.
 - Azure never automatically deletes your Azure account.
 If you want to delete your Azure account, see [How do I delete my Azure account](#how-do-i-delete-my-azure-account).